TheAirship/LoggrJack/README.md

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -s 7`

+To add data for each email address from the Have I Been Pwned API, first obtain your API key from https://haveibeenpwned.com/API/Key, then pass it to LoggerJack with the -p parameter.
+You can increase the verbosity (-v or -vv) for more detailed breach information.

+`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -s -p [HIBP API Key]`

 ### Core Analysis

 The core use of LoggerJack will create the line-by-line, chronological listing of authentication events, including date, time, username, source IP, and country data.